How to implement Change Data Capture Workflows in Snowflake

 Why CDC Matters

-Snowflake's cloud-native architecture makes it an ideal platform for implementing CDC workflows.
-Its separation of storage and compute allows for efficient processing of incremental changes without the need to scan entire datasets.
-Two features make this possible:
+Snowflake's cloud-native architecture positions it as an ideal platform for efficient Change Data Capture (CDC) workflows.
+Its decoupled storage and compute layers enable the processing of incremental data changes without the need for full dataset scans.
+Two key features facilitate this:

 1. Streams: These act as change-tracking mechanisms for tables.